 Topic proposals must be developed, driven and submitted by consumers, community and/or professional groups.
 Submissions from, developed and/or driven by academic researchers or research institutions will not be considered.

-NHMRC encourages submitters to consult and detail links, engagements and/or collaborations with researchers, advocacy groups, consumers, medical practitioners in addition to Commonwealth, State, Territory and local agencies in preparing the submission.
+NHMRC encourages submitters to consult and detail links, engagements and/or collaborations with researchers, advocacy groups, consumers, medical practitioners in addition to Commonwealth, State, Territory and local agencies in preparing the submission where relevant.

 The Principles for Prioritising Targeted Calls for Research require that proposed topics must: